 In short different spots where the man looks through lead to a changed lens design that fits the person’s parameters.
 The wider the pupilar distance gets the more the eyes need to converge to look into the same near range distance compared to someone with a smaller pupilar distance.
 This adjustment can be crucial.
 But it only makes sense when the reading distance is considered and how far the frame sits in front of the eyes of the wearer.

 As you can see in the picture above if the frame sits further away or nearer to your eyes the perfect spot for you to read should be altered in its position.
-The lens can be just manufactured to one of the distances an that is oftentimes 12mm if the vertex distance is not measured.
+The lens can be just manufactured to one of the distances that are oftentimes 12mm if the vertex distance is not measured.
 But you will probably have only 5-6mm of really sharp vision so this should be taken into account.
 If this adjustment will not be made, usually in cheaper lenses or pure online retailers a decentered reading zone of 1mm easily happens.

 Yeah, so what 1mm (0,0393701 inch).
 That is not that much i probably will be ok.Customer that does not want the optimazation for the vertex distance

-But if you know that a decentered lens of just 1mm combined with a Add Value of 2,50D (prevalent for people older than 60) will lead to approximately 20% less field of view while reading.
+But if you know that a decentered lens of just 1mm combined with an Add Value of 2,50D (prevalent for people older than 60) will lead to approximately 20% less field of view while reading.
 You will lose a 30% field of view if the decentration will be 1,5mm!
 That can happen so quickly.
 That is why I am a big fan of video centration and photo centration devices.
 Taking a ruler and doing this kind of measurement just does not cut it.

 Furthermore, the different distances from the frame to your eye can lead to another prescription in your glasses.
 Therefore lens power needs to be a little higher but for example, if you are nearsighted with -5,00 D (16mm in front of your eyes) and the new frame is 10mm in front of your eyes your prescription would change to -4,75 D to have the same effect.
 If it is not measured it will not be considered and you end up with a prescription that does not fit and a lens design that also is not the best for you.